 2. His body is thrust forward in the jumper.
 In this position it makes it difficult for him to use his gluteals or hip muscles.
 I’m thinking he’s most likely hanging out on ligaments in this position.
 It may also result in his head being back too far and shoulder blades pulled back too far.
 Being pitched too far forward also gives them a poor sense of body awareness and sense of where they are in space.
 Think of how they are supposed to learn to balance standing on their feet if they are in a pitched forward position all the time?

 3. He can’t see his feet!
 It makes me think about learning to stand and balance.
 Seeing their feet is important to help them develop a sense of balance control.

 4. Take a look at his back and how it is in the swayback position.
 This further decreasing the babies engagement of abdominal or gluteal muscles.

 I think about putting my body in the position the baby is in.
 Probably not the most ideal position

 What I Do As A Mom

 I try to keep contained play in one device to no more than 10-15 minutes a day.
 This isn’t just meaning jumpers, but all equipment that “contains” a baby.
 Yes, I own a jumper and yes I have used it.
-I like the rule of 2 and 15 and tried to follow it as best I can ( I’m not perfect!).
+I like the rule of 2 and 15 (baby equipment no more than 2 times per day for 15 minutes at a time) and try to follow it as best I can ( I’m not perfect!).